-Welcome to the website of the Chair of Urban Climate Resilience!
+Welcome to the Chair for Urban Climate Resilience!

 at one glace